premasagar/appleofmyiframe/README.md

 1. `jQuery.iframe()`

     This is used to create a new iframe element, wrapped inside a standard jQuery collection - i.e. `$('<iframe></iframe>')` - that has been extended with some additional methods.
+This extended collection object is referred to in the [documentation](http://wiki.github.com/premasagar/appleofmyiframe/) as an "AppleOfMyIframe" or "Aomi" object.

 2. `jQuery(elem).intoIframe()`